CloudGeometry/cg-devx-core/platform/terraform/tpl_README.md

 # Platform IaC

 This is your platform Infrastructure as Code (IaC) main folder.
-CGDevX is designed to manage (generate, parametrise, and execute) IaC programmatically.
+CG DevX is designed to manage (generate, parametrise, and execute) IaC programmatically.

 ## Blocks

-Platform code is organised using four independent parts
+Platform code is organized using the following independent blocks:

 ### Cloud Infrastructure